-The coating is applied directly to the bare paint, bonding to it.
-Wax needs to be removed before application, and washes and waxes are applied on top afterwards.
+Paint protection coating is applied directly to the bare paint, bonding to it.
+Any car wax needs to be removed before application, and washes and waxes are applied on top afterwards.

 It’s crucial that paint protection systems are applied by professionals only.
-If you have been considering treating your car personally, we would recommend against it, for a variety of reasons:
+If you have been considering treating your car at home, we would recommend against it for a variety of reasons:

 - Sealants can contain harmful chemicals which require proper safety gear